Wa`alaykum as-salam wa rahmatullahi wa barakatuh.

 Tahajjud Prayer entails great rewards, and a Muslim should be keen on being constant in performing it.

-Thus, the Prophet (peace and blessings be upon him) led Ibn `Abbas in congregational tahajjud Prayer.
-The Prophet (peace and blessings be on him) did this also with other Companions.
+Thus, the Prophet led Ibn Abbas in tahajjud Prayer in congregation.
+The Prophet did this also with other Companions.

 Almighty Allah knows best.